Ivan Provorov Game Preview: Blue Jackets vs. Bruins

-The Columbus Blue Jackets, with Ivan Provorov, will be in action Monday at 7:00 PM ET, and they'll be facing the Boston Bruins.
-Prop bets for Provorov in that upcoming Blue Jackets-Bruins matchup are available, so check out our stats to help you.
+Ivan Provorov and the Columbus Blue Jackets will be in action on Sunday at 7:00 PM ET, and they'll be facing the Boston Bruins.
+Considering a bet on Provorov?
+We have numbers and figures to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.